 5. Riced Mushrooms

-Another low carb rice alternative that most people haven't thought of is riced mushrooms!
-Naturally low in carbs, mushrooms only contain 2 grams of total carbs and 1 gram of net carbs per cup.
+Another low carb rice alternative that most people haven't thought of is riced mushrooms.
+Mushrooms are naturally low in carbs, and have 2 grams of total carbs and 1 gram of net carbs per cup.

-I personally prefer to rice mushrooms in my food processor rather than grating them as I find they hold up much better.
+I personally prefer to rice mushrooms in my food processor rather than grating them as I find they break apart too easily if I try to grate them by hand.
 I add riced mushrooms to stir fry dishes and love pairing them with grilled steaks and chicken.

 6. Spaghetti Squash

-Spaghetti squash is such a fun alternative to rice and noodles or pasta.
+Spaghetti squash is such a fun alternative to rice or pasta.
 I also love how easy it is to make.
-I will use spaghetti squash instead of noodles for dishes like spaghetti, homemade meat sauce, or other pasta dishes.
+I use spaghetti squash instead of noodles for dishes like spaghetti, homemade meat sauce, or other pasta dishes.
 Spaghetti squash is also lower in carbs than rice is.

 7. Turnip Rice or Turnip Noodles